andyfam/python/readme.md

 - os.remove(): used for deleting file
 - os.rmdir(): used for deleting empty directory
 - shutil.rmtree(): used for deleting non-empty directory

+# Modules

+A python file containing functions and classes, etc. Used for module programming to separate program into parts.